the-events-calendar/tribe-common/readme.txt

 * Fix - Ensure the TEC timezone settings are applied correctly when using a combination of the WP Engine System MU plugin and Divi or Avada Themes.
 [TEC-4387]
 * Fix - Refactor the Post model code to avoid serialization/unserialization issues in object caching context.
 [TEC-4379]
+* Tweak - Better handling of translated slugs in rewrite context.
+[TEC-3733]

 = [5.0.2] 2022-10-20 =